Table of Contents

 12) Charismatic Leadership

-How do I Know my Leadership Style?
+How do I Know My Leadership Style?

 You can find your Leadership Styles by noticing how you lead, make decisions, and work with others.
 Start by exploring the following steps to understand yourself better: